svof/svof/Developer readme.md

 # How to's

+## How to add a new affliction
+1. add it in raw-svo.dict.lua in the dict table, with the appropriate functions and curing logic
+1. add it in raw-svo.empty.lua
+1. add it in raw-svo.diag.lua and add a new diagnose trigger for it
+1. add gaining affliction raw-svo.simple.lua, and if there's any complicated logic around it, to raw-svo.main.lua.
+Add triggers receiving the affliction.
+1. add losing/curing affliction in raw-svo.main.lua and the appropriate triggers
+1. add in tree curing system (touchtree action  in raw-svo.dict.lua and raw-svo.main.lua)
+1. check failure conditions and add them, ie salves fizzling off balance

 ## How to update madness status of an affliction
 1. update raw-svo.dict for the affliction - check every balance
 1. update madness_affs table in raw-svo.empty